 Library members can borrow and download books, magazines, newspapers, audiobooks, comics and scores for free straight to a dedicated app on your tablet, phone, eBook reader or computer.
 These are all for free from Libby, by Overdrive.
 All you need is your library card membership number and pin or password.
 In just a few taps, you can start reading or listening instantly on your phone, tablet or computer.

-For more information about cloudLibrary, visit the eBooks, eMagazines, eNewspapers, eAudiobooks and eComics page.
+For more information about Libby, visit the eBooks, eMagazines, eNewspapers, eAudiobooks, eComics and eScores page.

 eMagazines and eNewspapers from PressReader

 With over 6,000 publications from over 100 countries in over 60 languages, PressReader is the leading digital newspaper and magazine provider for premium content.
 Libraries members can access 1000s of magazines and newspapers in libraries and on personal devices.